-During the medieval period, Barcelona was surrounded by a three metre high defensive wall with eight gateways that controlled access to the city.
+During the medieval period, Barcelona was surrounded by a three-metre high defensive wall with eight gateways that controlled access to the city.
 Santa Ana’s fountain was built in a small plaza next to Portal dels Orbs (later renamed Portal de l’Angel) which was the main gateway on the road leading North West to Gràcia.

-Originally it was little more than a trough which was used to water horses and mules at the entrance to the city.
+Originally it was little more than a trough that was used to water horses and mules at the entrance to the city.
 In 1375 a fountain was added to supply drinking water for the city’s human population.